rancher-sandbox/docs.rancherdesktop.io/docs/how-to-guides/migrating-images.md

 ## Background

 Starting with version 1.21, Rancher Desktop uses the containerd snapshotter for new installations.
-The containerd snapshotter integrates better with containerd-based tooling and enables WebAssembly support.

 Images stored in one storage driver remain invisible when using the other.
-Your images may appear missing but actually exist in a different location.
+Images may seem missing but exist in a different location.

 ## How Images Become Hidden